Tunetown/RoomMap/README.md

 frequency is building up significantly, for example.

 The program is especially useful when analyzing rooms which are not rectangular or non-symmetric.
 Modal behaviour can not be calculated properly for such rooms, but this program can deliver a good overview of the room´s low frequency distribution.

+Currently, the application is released in beta state.
+It is fully functional, but there are some minor cosmetic flaws, as well as the release packages for some platforms are not ready yet.
+If there are any bugs etc., please inform me and i will see if i can do something.

+## Version History

+- Version 0.1 (07.02.2017): Initial release in beta state.

 ## Installation / Requirements